sharkfinAI/sharkfinApp/PlaybookGuide.md

 #### Document Memory Brief (`document-memory-brief`)
 Purpose: Create a sample source document, extract its text, store it in memory, retrieve matching entries, and write a reusable brief.

+Customize before serious use:
+- replace the seeded source document with your real notes or document text
+- update `memory_key` if you want to store it under a different memory namespace
+- update `search_query` so retrieval matches your real use case

 Writes:
 - `document-memory-source.md`
 - `document-memory-brief.txt`